-Over the years, the numbers of women (not necessarily the index) in Parliament (2011 - 2016) have been increasing.
+Over the years, the numbers of women (not necessarily the index) in Parliament (2011 - 2016)have been increasing.
 In the next parliament women are guaranteed an extra 22 new seats as a result of the 22 newly created districts.
 But it must be noted that the number of male MPs will also rise.
 Figure 4 below shows the increasing trend of women in Uganda's parliament since 1986.

 The affirmative action in the Local Government Act (1997) provides for one-third women's representation at all local council levels.
-However, when it comes to top leadership of local councils (Chairpersons, Speakers and Chief Administrative Officers10), the numbers of women in leadership positions dwindle.
-For instance, as of June 2010, out of the 80 Chairpersons of districts, there was only one woman, out of a total of 80 district speakers only 9 (11%) are women and out of a total of 80 Chief Administrative Officers (CAOs) only 8 (10%) are women.
+However, when it comes to top leadership of local councils (Chairpersons, Speakers and Chief Administrative Officers10), which are the top leadership positions in local governments the numbers of women in leadership positions dwindle.
+For instance, as of June 2010, out of the 80 Chairpersons of districts, there was only one woman, out of a total of 80 district speakers only 9 (11%)are womenand out of a total of 80 Chief Administrative Officers (CAOs) only 8 (10%) are women.